Questions and Answers

 This is a complex question, however, there are three main factors in why the district has placed a referendum on the ballot now and not earlier.

 - We have make significant investments in our schools.
-Over the past 11 years, the District has invested $60.4 million in the schools.
+Since 2007, the District has invested approximately $60.4 million in the schools.
 Unfortunately, approximately $5.5 million per year will not solve a problem that is getting larger each year.
 The scope of needed repairs is significantly beyond that dollar amount.
 At that pace of spending, critical systems will continue to fail and need to be replaced at inopportune times.

 - Prior to the Master Facility Plan being developed, the District had a good idea of the scope of the building needs, but not a full picture.
 By inviting experts in to analyze the mechanical, electrical and plumbing systems at each of the three schools, the scope and sequence of the work became very clear.